Stories

 Share

-Anna Bialkowski, RN, BSN, IBCLC, always knew that she wanted to help others.
+Anna Bialkowski, RN, BSN, IBCLC, (pictured above, right) always knew that she wanted to help others.

-As of today, Anna has been with our ministry for four years now as an registered nurse in our Neonatal Intensive Care Unit (NICU) at Bon Secours – St. Mary’s Hospital – the same hospital where she was born.
+As of today, Anna has been with our ministry for four years as a registered nurse in our Neonatal Intensive Care Unit (NICU) at Bon Secours – St. Mary’s Hospital – the same hospital where she was born.

 “No matter how long a patient is with us or how critical they may be, a NICU stay can be very stressful,” Anna explains.
 “The most rewarding part of my job is being able to make a difference in the lives of my patients and their families while they are with us.”